Introducing Human Performance Science

 Understanding this pattern requires looking beyond symptoms to the behaviour of the entire system.

-From the outside, the situation appears stable.
+From the outside everything appears stable.
 Internally, however, the system is working harder simply to maintain the same level of output.

 lighter sleep during demanding periods